-For full information about the Medical Amnesty/Good Samaritan Protocol, please click here.
+Full information about the Medical Amnesty/Good Samaritan Protocol, is available online.

 No. If you report an alleged sexual assault, you will not be charged for violating the Alcohol or Drug Policy if you consumed alcohol or another drug.
-For more information about victims’ rights in sexual misconduct cases, please see the Sexual Misconduct Policy (section VI).
+For more information about victims’ rights in sexual misconduct cases, please see the Sexual Misconduct, Non-Discrimination and Title IX Policy.
 Counseling and support for victims is also available from SOS (Sexual Offense Support).

 Is the use of CBD items or medical marijuana permitted on campus?